 - Kidney problems, chronic (eg, glomerulonephritis, pyelonephritis)—Use with caution.
 May cause side effects to become worse.

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of Zyloprim
+Proper use of Zyloprim

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-Take this medicine after meals to avoid stomach upset.
+You may take this medicine after meals to avoid stomach upset.